patch testing on wrist

 Learn all about living seasonally

-How to Patch Test: The Step-by-Step Method
+How to Patch Test Skincare: The Step-by-Step Method

 Step 1: Choose Your Testing Location

-• Inner forearm (most common choice)
+• Inner forearm (the most common choice)

-• Inner elbow (traditional spot dermatologists use)
+• Inner elbow (the traditional spot dermatologists recommend)

 Step 2: Prepare Your Skin